msgpo/arch-guide/README.md

 ```
 ls /usr/share/kbd/keymaps/**/*.map.gz
 ```
-Set your keymap (replace KEYMAP with your keymap e.g. de-latin1)
+Set your keymap (replace `yourkeymap` with your keymap e.g. de-latin1)
 ```
-loadkeys KEYMAP
+loadkeys yourkeymap
 ```

 ### If you use WiFi to connect to your router